 Shuttering the endowments signals the national brand is going in a less appealing direction.
 Whether or not this latest president is a philistine intent on beating plowshares into swords, these cuts undermine how future American generations refresh and retell their story.

-Drew Gilpin Faust, president of Harvard, has rushed to defend the NEH.
+Drew Gilpin Faust, president of Harvard University, has rushed to defend the NEH.
 She wants people to know this is a profoundly important organization.
-Whether through small projects that put the humanities into parts of the country underserviced by museums or lectures or through national television broadcasts exposing tens of millions of people to pivotal moments in their nation’s history, the NEH helps Americans “understand how we came to be the nation, people, and world we are.”
+Whether through small projects that put the humanities into parts of the country under-serviced by museums or lectures, or through national television broadcasts exposing tens of millions of people to pivotal moments in their nation’s history, the NEH helps Americans “understand how we came to be the nation, people and world we are.”
 According to Faust, the NEH “challenges us to reflect on our identities as citizens [and] to ask profound questions about origins, legacies, and meaning, to contemplate where we are going as individuals and as a society and why.”

-By facilitating the American story the NEH is a branding agency in all but name – and a relatively modest expense.
-Each year these two endowments spend about $300 million supporting artists, musicians, writers, and scholars – by no means a trivial sum, but still a fraction of the government’s annual $1.1 trillion discretionary spending budget.
+By facilitating the American story, the NEH is a branding agency in all but name—and at a relatively modest expense.
+Each year, these two endowments spend about $300 million supporting artists, musicians, writers and scholars—by no means a trivial sum, but still a fraction of the government’s annual $1.1 trillion discretionary spending budget.
 Name another program that, as Faust says, “nurtures our national soul,” or “links the past to the future and connects all of us to the purpose that guides us?”

 Why would Republicans quibble with a program that influential?

 Canadians should be paying attention.
 We have a similar funding body keeping our identity story fresh.
 The Social Sciences and Humanities Research Council (SSHRC) is responsible for enabling the creation of much of Canada’s new academic knowledge in the liberal arts.
-Those stories position Canada among other countries as successful and healthy and helps demonstrate Canadians can engage with the world in meaningful conversation.
+Those stories position Canada among other countries as successful and healthy, and help demonstrate Canadians can engage with the world in meaningful conversation.